Nonsensical-dev/Calypso/README.md

 # Calypso 🌍

 ## What is Calypso?
 Calypso is a (WIP) mod loader written by the team at [Nonsensical Dev]() aimed at making it easier than ever for developers to create a quick and simple modding API for their Godot games.
-Calypso can be easily tailored to fit the developers needs/desires, including options for speed, binary size optimization, custom path configuration, and serveral internal options to play with.
+Calypso can be easily tailored to fit the developer's needs/desires, including options for speed, binary size optimization, custom path configuration, and several internal options to play with.

 ## Why?

-Modding has become an integral part of the gaming world, allowing players to customize their experince while playing your game to their hearts content.
-Calypso's goal is to lower the barrier of entry to growing your games lifespan and more easily fostering a community, simplifying the process for both the developer and end user.
+Modding has become an integral part of the gaming world, allowing players to customize their experience while playing your game to their heart's content.
+Calypso's goal is to lower the barrier of entry to growing your game's lifespan and more easily fostering a community, simplifying the process for both the developer and end user.

-~~And its written in rust 🦀~~
+~~And it's written in Rust 🦀~~

 ## Getting started

-Simply add calypso as a submodule in your `res://addons` folder or download the folder from the [Releases]() tab and place it in the addons folder.
+Simply add Calypso as a submodule in your `res://addons` folder or download the folder from the [Releases]() tab and place it in the addons folder.

-Afterwards restart Godot, and your ready to start using Calypso!
+Afterward, restart Godot, and you're ready to start using Calypso!

 ## Usage

 As of right now, Calypso is in incredibly early stages.
-Calypso should NOT be used in any sort of production enviornment whatsoever
+Calypso should NOT be used in any sort of production environment whatsoever.

-Beacause of this, running calypso standalone simply outputs an example `*.cy` file (Calypso module)
+Because of this, running Calypso standalone simply outputs an example `*.cy` file (Calypso module).

 ## Documentation
-WIP. check back later.
+WIP.
+Check back later.
 Or you could [Contribute!]()

 ## Roadmap